natebarksdale/natebarksdale.github.io/src/content/blog/2012-01-14-new-years-rulins.md

 description: Reflecting on Woody Guthrie’s poignant New Year’s resolutions reveals the bittersweet trade-offs of artistic pursuit.
 "SEND MARY AND KIDS MONEY" serves as a powerful reminder of the familial sacrifices behind the music and culture he created.
 emoji: 🎶
 tags:
-  - 🎤 musicians
+  - 📝 Writing
-  - 🎸 folk
+  - 🌍 Culture
-  - 💔 family
+  - ❤️ Love
 haiku: |
   Life on the road calls,
   Heartstring pulls for loved ones' well,